Non-Stationary Online Structured Prediction with Surrogate Losses: Introduction

 \section{Introduction}

-In supervised learning, the goal is to predict the ground-truth label $y \in \Ycal$ corresponding to an input vector $\x \in \Xcal$.
-For example, the $K$-class classification problem asks to predict a label in $\Ycal = \set{1, \dots, K}$.
-In more involved problems, a label may represent a complex structured object, such as a matching or a tree.
-Such problems are collectively known as \emph{structured prediction}, which has been extensively studied and applied to various fields including natural language processing and bioinformatics \citep{BakIr2007-kd}.
+In supervised learning, the goal is to predict the ground-truth label $y \in \Ycal$ given an input vector $\x \in \Xcal$.
+For example, the $K$-class classification problem asks to predict a label from $\Ycal = \set{1, \dots, K}$.
+Beyond multiclass classification, structured prediction also covers problems with combinatorial outputs, including multilabel classification and ranking.
+Such problems are collectively known as \emph{structured prediction}, which has been extensively studied and applied to various fields, including natural language processing and bioinformatics \citep{BakIr2007-kd}.

-This paper studies the sequential version of structured prediction, where a learner and an environment sequentially interact over $T$ rounds.
-At each round $t$, the learner observes an input $\x_t \in \Xcal$ and makes a prediction $\hat y_t \in \hat\Ycal$, where $\hat\Ycal$ denotes the set of predictions.
-The environment then reveals ground-truth $y_t \in \Ycal$, and the learner incurs a target loss of $\ell(\hat y_t, y_t)$, which measures the discrepancy between $\hat y_t$ and~$y_t$.
-The learner's goal is to minimize the cumulative target loss over $T$ rounds, i.e., $\sum_{t=1}^T \ell(\hat y_t, y_t)$.
-A well-known example is online classification, where $\Ycal = \hat\Ycal = \set{1,\dots,K}$ and the target loss is the 0-1 loss.
+We study the sequential version of structured prediction, where a learner and an environment interact sequentially over $T$ rounds.
+At each round $t$, the learner observes input $\x_t \in \Xcal$ and makes prediction $\hat y_t \in \hat\Ycal$, where $\hat\Ycal$ is the set of predictions.
+The environment then reveals ground-truth $y_t \in \Ycal$, and the learner incurs target loss $\ell(\hat y_t, y_t)$, which measures the discrepancy between $\hat y_t$ and~$y_t$.
+The learner's goal is to minimize the cumulative target loss over~$T$ rounds.
+A typical example is online classification, where $\Ycal = \hat\Ycal = \set{1,\dots,K}$ and the target loss is the 0-1 loss.